Harvard University Student Employment Office

 Cambridge, MA 02138

-This program is a need-based federally funded financial aid program offered to eligible U.S. citizens and permanent residents of the U.S. Depending on their maximum Federal Work study (FWS) award students can reasonably expect to earn up to $5,000 per year through work study funding; the Federal Work Study Program (FWSP) hourly wage range for graduate students during the 2017-2018 academic year is $13.50 to $20.00.
-Students must have applied for financial aid and have been awarded FWS funds as part of their financial aid award package to be eligible for a FWS position.
+This program is a need-based federally funded financial aid program offered to eligible U.S. citizens and permanent residents of the U.S. Depending on their maximum Federal Work study (FWS) award students can reasonably expect to earn up to $5,000 per year through FWS funding.
+To be eligible for FWS positions studentd must apply for financial aid and be awarded FWS funds as part of their financial aid package.
 FWSP employers pay a percentage of a student's wages; the federal government pays the remainder.

 There are numerous opportunities for FWS positions both at the University and off campus.
 Students frequently work in jobs connected with their research or career goals.
-Federal Work Study job opportunities are posted on the Harvard University Student Employment Office website.
-This site includes information for both students and employers about the eligibility requirements for participation in the work-study program.
-Students generally seek positions once they have arrived on-campus.
+Students with FWS Awards seek jobs on their own, students are not placed into FWS jobs.
+FWS job opportunities are posted on the Harvard University Student Employment Office website.
+This site includes information for both students and employers about the eligibility requirements for participation in the FWS program, along with information about hiring.
+Students generally seek positions once they have arrived on campus but may begin searching for positions through the SEO website during the summer.

 FWS eligible students complete an online Referral Form on the Student Employment Office website for each FWS job they take.
-This form enables the SEO to confirm the student's FWS eligibility for the position and is the first step in the FWS payroll process.
-Students may work more than one job, provided their total earnings through work study do not exceed the amount of their total FWS award.
-The award amount acts as the maximum gross amount the student may earn at their particular position.
-Students are required to monitor their earnings, to be sure they do not exceed their ceilings.
+This form is the first step in getting hired to a FWS position, registers the job with the SEO, and enables them to confirm the student's FWS eligibility for the position (based on the amount of the FWS Award and other FWS jobs a student may hold).
+Students may work more than one job, provided their total earnings through FWS do not exceed the amount of their total FWS award.
+Each job is given a FWS ceiling set by the SEO; this is the maximum gross amount the student may earn in that position.
+Students are required to monitor their earnings to be sure they do not exceed their ceilings.

 The Office of Academic Services helps appoint Ed.D. students to research assistantships and/or teaching fellowships at HGSE.
 Students should visit this office at Longfellow 122 or call at 617-495-3957 for more information regarding these work opportunities.